Joseph Truman

 At the 2018 Commonwealth Games, Truman won Silver in the team sprint event alongside Ryan Owens and Philip Hindes.

-Truman participated in two seasons (2018/19 and 2019/20) of the ‘JKA’ Japanese Keirin racing series, a hugely popular, multi million dollar gambling sport.
-A BBC documentary, ‘The Secret World of Japanese Bicycle Racing: with Sir Chris Hoy’ aired detailing the sport and following Truman’s experiences while competing Japan.
+Truman participated in two seasons (2018/19 and 2019/20) of the 'JKA' Japanese Keirin racing series, a hugely popular, multi-million dollar gambling sport.
+A BBC documentary, 'The Secret World of Japanese Bicycle Racing: with Sir Chris Hoy' aired detailing the sport and following Truman's experiences while competing in Japan.

 Truman is multiple British champion, including winning the Keirin Championship at the 2020 British National Track Championships.
 He had finished second in 2019.
 At the 2022 British National Track Championships in Newport, Wales he won another British title after winning the team sprint.
 He also won two silver medals at the same Championships.

 Truman won Silver at the Birmingham 2022 Commonwealth Games in the Team Sprint.
 His Commonwealth Games ended early after a crash in the Keirin on day two of competition.

-Truman holds the sea-level British record for the Kilometre Time Trial with a time of 59.564 seconds having stood since 2004.
+Truman holds the British record for the Kilometre Time Trial with a time of 58.667.
+This time was set during the UCI World Championships where Truman achieved 3rd place in the event.

+At the 2025 Track Cycling World Championships in Santiago, Truman, along with teammates Matthew Richardson, Hamish Turnbull and Harry Ledingham-Horn, claimed a silver medal in the team sprint for Great Britain.